 This should be decided on a study-by-study basis.
-Rationale: The risk/benefit ratio for subjects may have changed from the time at which the protocol was reviewed and approved.
+Rationale: If the enrollment is completely remote without person-to-person contact then enrollment can continue (e.g., Qualtrics surveys, questionnaires).
+For other methods of enrollment, the risk/benefit ratio for subjects may have changed from the time at which the protocol was reviewed and approved.
+Contact the IRB office at irb@sdsu.edu for guidance regarding if the risks and benefits will still be acceptable to the IRB.

-May we enroll new subjects while the IRB is making the determination whether to keep enrollment open?

-Yes.
-Rationale: The presumption is that most PI analyses of risks and benefits will be accepted by the IRB.
 The IRB will review these case-by-case situations very rapidly.